decodingml/llm-twin-course/INSTALL_AND_USAGE.md

 ```shell
 cp .env.example .env
 ```
-Now fill it with your credentials.
+Now fill it with your credentials, following the suggestions from the next section.

 ### Getting credentials for cloud services